h2oai/datatable/docs/api/dt/count.rst

     See Also
     --------

-    - :func:`counta()` -- function to count the number of missing values.
+    - :func:`countna()` -- function to count the number of missing values.